 The Australian Embassy is located in a large complex designed by Harry Seidler and inaugurated in 1977 in the heart of the 15th arrondissement of Paris.

 The Chancellery hosts :

 - The Consulate, which provides administrative support to Australian nationals on French soil, protects their interests and helps them be aware of and understand useful information, especially in complex situations.
 The Consulate’s role is essential due to the important presence of Australians travelling and living in France.

 - The Permanent Delegation of Australia to the OECD comprises representatives of several departments liaising between the Paris headquarters and the political representatives in Australia.
-Entry into the organization in 1971 has enabled Australia to defend a more inclusive economic development and better economic coordination among countries, experts, academics and non-governmental organizations around the world.
+Entry into the organization in 1971 has enabled Australia to defend a more inclusive economic development and better economic coordination among countries, experts, academics and non-governmental organisations around the world.

 4, rue Jean Rey